apache/jena-site/source/documentation/query/javascript-functions.md

     fuseki --set arq:js-library=functions.js --mem /ds

-or it can be specificied in the server coinfiguration file `config.ttl`:
+or it can be specifiid in the server configuration file `config.ttl`:

     PREFIX :        <#>
     PREFIX fuseki:  <http://jena.apache.org/fuseki#>